Workers’ Compensation Benefits for Truck Drivers

 Your employer should pay you some percentage of your average weekly wage (often 66%), up to a maximum cap, during the time that you are disabled from employment.
 These benefits are often referred to as temporary total disability (TTD) benefits.
 Employers often do not pay these benefits.

 If you have a permanent injury because of your work related accident, you are entitled to receive a lump sum disability payment.
 The amount of the permanent disability payment depends on your impairment rating and your average weekly wage.
 Employers often understate the lump sum payment by claiming an unreasonably low impairment rating, or refuse to make any partial disability payment.

 Permanent Total Disability Payments

 If you have a permanent injury because of your work related accident that leaves you totally disabled and unable to work, you are entitled to receive monthly permanent disability payments for the rest of your life.
 The amount of the permanent disability payment depends on your average weekly wage.

-Our frequently asked questions (FAQ) pages provided additional information regarding workers’ compensation medical care and calculation of temporary and permenent disability payments.
+Our frequently asked questions (FAQ) page provides additional information regarding workers’ compensation medical care and calculation of temporary and permanent disability payments.